Identify Priorities

 Government operations and management

-Syracuse, NY: An update to its Comprehensive Plan 2025, the City of Syracuse’s Comprehensive Plan 2040 is made up of several components: Land Use and Development Plan, Sustainability Plan, Historic Preservation Plan, Syracuse Bicycle Plan, Public Art Plan, Pedestrian Infrastructure Plan, and Parks and Open Space.
+Syracuse, NY: An update to its Comprehensive Plan 2025, the City of Syracuse’s is made up of several components: Land Use and Development Plan, Sustainability Plan, Historic Preservation Plan, Syracuse Bicycle Plan, Public Art Plan, Pedestrian Infrastructure Plan, and Parks and Open Space.
 The plan also takes into account the city’s TNT (Tomorrow’s Neighborhood Today) Plans, Capital Improvement Program, Neighborhood and Business Development, and Transportation.
 With its Comprehensive Plan, Syracuse has clearly established its priorities and provided guidance for implementation by City departments.